Blockchain In retail: Introduction

-Retailers can even tie this data to artificial intelligence and learn an individual customer’s behavior.
+Retailers can even tie this data to artificial intelligence and learn a customer’s behavior.
 This combination helps retailers offer the right reward at the right time.

-With blockchain in the retail market expected to grow to $2.3 billion in the next few years, the sooner retailers start integrating blockchain into their business operations, the better they will be able to deliver on the customer experience.
+With blockchain in the retail market expected to grow to $2.3 billion in the next few years, the sooner retailers integrate blockchain into their business operations, the better they will deliver on the customer experience.

-Blockchain will mainly help in providing transparency to customers and giving them more control over their data in loyalty programs.
+Blockchain will mainly help give customers transparency and more control over their data in loyalty programs.

 The average customer doesn’t need to learn every facet of blockchain.
 However, more consumers today want to learn about the origins of the products they buy.
-Particularly with the demand in organic products, retailers who are able to offer transparent information on their supply chains will gain more consumer trust.
+Particularly with the demand for organic products, retailers offering transparent information on their supply chains will gain more consumer trust.

 Blockchain in retail also has benefits for the retailer and other players in the supply chain as well.
-Businesses benefit from greater consumer trust, and from receiving more personalized information down to the individual consumer.
-They can then use this information to provide more offers that will entice each individual.
-Suppliers will also get a sense of how their products are arriving to consumers, and where these consumers are located.
+Businesses benefit from greater consumer trust and more personalized information to the individual consumer.
+They can then use this information to provide more offers to entice each individual.
+Suppliers will also get a sense of how their products are arriving to consumers and where these consumers are located.

-In short, blockchain in retail can manifest in several ways including supply chain management, ensuring consumer privacy, enabling faster payments, and improving loyalty programs.
-Businesses who look for ways to adopt this new technology now will stand a better chance against others vying for consumer data, loyalty and trust.
+In short, blockchain in retail can manifest in several ways, including supply chain management, ensuring consumer privacy, enabling faster payments, and improving loyalty programs.
+Businesses that look for ways to adopt this new technology now will stand a better chance against others vying for consumer data, loyalty, and trust.

-If you have a blockchain project in retail and need help with a marketing strategy, chat with us today.
-Markovate has helped dozens of businesses attract the right investors and audience.
+Chat with us today if you have a blockchain project in retail and need help with a marketing strategy.
+Markovate has helped dozens of businesses attract the right investors and audience as a blockchain development company.
 We can customize a blockchain marketing strategy based on your needs.